 We meet some people in the street who send us down the tiniest of lanes, to the oldest pub in England – or so we are told.
 Not sure if this is true.
 Maybe it is the oldest building?
 It is 750 years old if my memory serves me correctly.

-If these walls could talk I am sure we would here history come alive.
-What impresses us most is the service of the very muscle bound manager who clearly lifts weights in every second of his spare time.
-He has shoulders about a metre wide.
+If these walls could talk I am sure we would hear history come alive.
+What impresses us most is the service by the very muscle-bound manager who clearly lifts weights in every second of his spare time.
+He has shoulders about a meter wide.

 We have a joke about the dessert.
-I order a local specialty.
-SPOTTED DICK !!!!!
-Yes Spotted Dick.
-I’m asked if I ant custard or clotted cream with it.
+I order a local specialty – SPOTTED DICK !!!!!
+Yes, Spotted Dick.
+I’m asked if I want custard or clotted cream with it.
 We all laugh and I decide on the dotted cream.
 By the end of the meal I am so full it hurts.

 We head back to the car via the gorgeous wooden shops that are upstairs.
-Chester is a must see place to wander about.
+Chester is a must see place.